PecanProject/pecan/DEV-INTRO.md

 To get started with development in docker we need to bring up the docker stack first.
 In the main pecan folder you will find the [docker-compose.yml](docker-compose.yml) file that can be used to bring up the pecan stack.
 There is also the [docker-compose.dev.yaml](docker-compose.dev.yaml) file that adds additional containers, and changes some services to make it easier for development.

-By default docker-compose will use the files `docker-compose.yml` and `docker-compose.override.yml`.
+By default Compose will use the files `docker-compose.yml` and `docker-compose.override.yml`.
 We will use the default `docker-compose.yml` file from PEcAn.
 The `docker-compose.override.yml` file can be used to configure it for your specific environment, in our case we will use it to setup the docker environment for development.
 Copy the `docker-compose.dev.yml` file to `docker-compose.override.yml` to start working with your own override file, i.e. :

 For Linux/MacOSX